 The library works for cell phone text messaging and much more.
 For ideas, see

 Text4baby is a free mobile health education service that provides pregnant women and new moms with an infant less than one year of age with free, evidence-based, brief health messages.
 Dads, grandparents, and other caregivers can sign up as well.

 The free text messages provide tips on subjects including breastfeeding, car seat safety, developmental milestones, emotional well being, exercise and fitness, immunizations, labor and delivery, nutrition, prenatal care, safe sleep, and stop smoking.
 The text messages also provide 1-800 numbers and other resources to learn more.

-Text4baby is an education campaign of the National Healthy Mothers, Healthy Babies Coalition.
+Text4baby is an education campaign of ZERO TO THREE.
 HRSA is one of more than 1000 partners encouraging women to take advantage of this free service.